 Small areas of blooms are now being seen throughout the Park.
 We need more rain to have a “Superbloom”, but if you’re willing to venture away from paved roads, you’ll be rewarded with small patches of flowers.

 Thousands of visitors come to Anza-Borrego Desert State Park® each year to enjoy the beauty of unique and captivating desert wildflowers in bloom.
-With 92 different plant families, 346 genera and hundreds of flowering species, there is quite the variety of flora to discover!
-Many environmental factors determine when, how many and which blooms will appear in any given season.
-The unique combination of sun, rain, temperature and wind set the stage for the springtime arrival of wildflowers.
+With 92 different plant families, 346 genera and hundreds of flowering species, there is quite a variety of flora to discover!
+There are many factors that determine when, how many and which blooms will appear in any given season.
+A combination of sun, rain, temperature, and wind set the stage for the springtime arrival of wildflowers.
 So, when is the best time to experience this phenomenon?
 That is one of the most frequently asked questions at Anza-Borrego Desert State Park!
-It is very difficult to answer with any certainty, as each year’s conditions can vary greatly.
-The second week of March is often the peak of the wildflower bloom; however, all conditions must be perfect for the carpets of flowers you often see in the media.
+It is very difficult to answer, as each year’s conditions can vary greatly.
+However, the second week of March is often the peak of the wildflower bloom.
+When all conditions are perfect you will see the carpets of flowers you often see in the media.

 Bike It: Bring your mountain bike or rent one from Bike Borrego.

 You can even take a fully guided e-bike tour, creating an easy reach for riders with varying

 levels of fitness and cycling experience to get out into the Park.